Michael-Steshenko/iMop/README.md

 ### Neovim
 `brew install neovim`

-### Karabiner-Elements - keyboard shortcuts
+### Karabiner-Elements + Hammerspoon keyboard shortcuts
+We use Karabiner elements for low-level keyboard remapping, i.e. it captures inputs before they reach the OS.
+Mainly we want to use Karabiner to set a hyperkey, then we use Hammerspoon to set keyboard shortcuts using the hyperkey.
+We use Hammerspoon and not native solutions (Shorcuts app / Apple script) because they have a noticable action delay.
 `brew install --cask karabiner-elements`
+`brew install --cask hamerspoon`

+#### Configure Karabinar Elements
-Under `Complex Modifications`:
+In Karabiner under `Complex Modifications`:
 - `Add your own rule`
 - paste the contents of [karabiner-elements-rules.json](https://github.com/Michael-Steshenko/iMop/blob/main/karabiner-elements-rules.json)
-- in `Shortcuts` app we create shortcuts for opening apps and bind them to `caps_lock + key`.

-Note: If setting the keyboard shortcut doesn't work inside the `Shorcuts` app we can set it in `System Settings` under:
-`Keyboard Shortcuts... -> Services -> Shortcuts`
+#### Configure Hammerspoon
+- copy the [hammerspoon config](https://github.com/Michael-Steshenko/iMop/blob/main/.hammerspoon) to `~/.hammerspoon`

 ### pyenv - manage multiple python versions
 `brew install pyenv`